ibisba/knowledgebook/index.md

 ...

 This is the IBISBA Handbook, a public information source for existing and new members of the IBISBA Enterprise.
 The Handbook contains practical instructions on how to operate IBISBA resources such as the IBISBA-Hub once the implementations and procedures are sufficiently stable for public dissemination.
-The Handbook also contains various guidelines e.g. for protocol writing and curation.
+The Handbook also contains various guidelines <I>e.g.</I> for protocol writing and curation.